Configuring Bacularis#

 Installation wizard#

-The Bacularis initial wizard helps installing and connecting API and Web components together.
-In the wizard you can choose if you want to enable API service for this instance and/or if you want to enable web interface.
+The installation wizard is available by default when you first use Bacularis.
+It helps in installing and configuring Bacularis.
+In the wizard you can choose whether you want to enable API service for this instance and/or whether you want to enable the web interface.
+The important question to answer in the wizard is if you already have Bacula installed or not.

-To use the Bacularis web interface option with local API host, you need to configure in the wizard at least:
+To use the Bacularis web interface with local API host, you have to configure at least the following functions in the wizard:

 access to the Bacula Catalog database,